sennett-lau/privaxy/README.md

 After installing PrivaXy, navigate to the Telegram Web client.
 Your messages and icons will be automatically blurred until you hover over them.

 ## Contributing
+Contributions are what make the open source community such an amazing place to learn, inspire, and create.
+Any contributions you make are **greatly appreciated**.

+### General Steps

+1. Fork the project
+2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the branch (`git push origin feature/AmazingFeature`)
+5. Open a pull request

 ## License
+This library is licensed under the MIT License.
+See the [LICENSE](LICENSE.txt) file